-Actual, possible or perceived defects or vulnerabilities in our products or services, the failure of our products or services to detect or prevent a security breach or the misuse of our products could harm our reputation and divert resources.
+Actual, possible or perceived defects, errors or vulnerabilities in our products or services, the failure of our products or services to detect or prevent a security breach or the misuse of our products could harm our reputation and divert resources.

-Because our products and services are complex, they have contained and may contain defects or errors that are not detected until after their commercial release and deployment by our customers.
-Defects or vulnerabilities may impede or block network traffic, cause our products or services to be vulnerable to electronic break-ins, cause them to fail to help secure our customers or cause our products or services to allow unauthorized access to our customers' networks.
-Additionally, any perception that our products have product vulnerabilities, whether or not accurate, may cause reputation harm.
+Our products and services are complex, and they have contained and may contain defects, errors, or vulnerabilities that are not detected until after their commercial release and deployment by our customers.
+Defects, errors or vulnerabilities may impede or block network traffic, cause our products or services to be vulnerable to electronic break-ins, cause them to fail to help secure our customers or cause our products or services to allow unauthorized access to our customers' networks.
+Our Product Security Incident Response Team publicly posts on our FortiGuard Labs website known product vulnerabilities, including critical vulnerabilities, and methods for customers to mitigate the risk of vulnerabilities; however, there can be no assurance that such posts will be sufficiently timely or complete or all customers will take steps to mitigate and certain customers may be negatively impacted.
+Additionally, any perception that our products have vulnerabilities, whether or not accurate, may cause reputation harm, particularly because we are a security company.
 Our products are also susceptible to errors, defects, logic flaws, vulnerabilities and inserted vulnerabilities that may arise in, or be included in our products in, different stages of our supply chain, manufacturing and shipment processes, and a threat actor's exploitation of these weaknesses may be difficult to anticipate, prevent, and detect.
 If we are unable to maintain an effective supply chain security risk management and products security program, then the security and integrity of our products and the updates to those products that our customers receive could be exploited by third parties or insiders.
 Different customers deploy and use our products in different ways, and certain deployments and usages may subject our products to adverse conditions that may negatively impact the effectiveness and useful lifetime of our products.
 Our networks and products, including cloud-based technology, could be targeted by attacks specifically designed to disrupt our business and harm our reputation.
 We cannot ensure that our products will prevent all adverse security events.
 Because the techniques used by malicious adversaries to access or sabotage networks change frequently and generally are not recognized until launched against a target, we may be unable to anticipate these techniques.
-In addition, defects or errors in our FortiGuard and other security subscription or FortiCare updates or our Fortinet appliances and operating s services to effectively update end-customers' Fortinet appliances and cloud-based products and thereby leave customers vulnerable to attacks.
+In addition, defects or errors in our FortiGuard and other security subscription or FortiCare updates or our Fortinet appliances and operating systems could result in a failure of our FortiGuard and other security subscription services to effectively update end-customers' Fortinet appliances and cloud-based products and thereby leave customers vulnerable to attacks.
 Furthermore, our solutions may also fail to detect or prevent viruses, worms, ransomware attacks or similar threats due to a number of reasons such as the evolving nature of such threats and the continual emergence of new threats that we may fail to add to our FortiGuard databases in time to protect our end-customers' networks.
 Our data centers and networks and those of our hosting vendors and cloud service providers, may also experience technical failures and downtime, and may fail to distribute appropriate updates, or fail to meet the increased requirements of our customer base.
 Any such technical failure, downtime or failures in general may temporarily or permanently expose our end-customers' networks, leaving their networks unprotected against the latest security threats.